joachim-n/dorgpatch/README.md

    - a numeric value for the comment number for the issue.
    - '?' to query drupal.org's API to get the number for the next comment on the issue.
-   - 'x' to not add a comment number to the patch na,e
+   - 'x' to not add a comment number to the patch.

 ## Example